luk036/rust_examples/lectures/py2cpp.md

 ---

-Static Type Checking in Python
+Static Type Checking in Python 🐍
 -------------------------------

-In Python 3.7, you can add type information to the variables and use `mypy` tool to perform static type checking.
+In Python 🐍 3.7, you can add type information to the variables and use `mypy` tool to perform static type checking.

 .small[ .col-6[

-In Python:
+In Python 🐍:

 ```python
 def set_key(self, it,